harryfyjiswalker/arc-vae/README.md

 ## Data Availability

-The LAI field validation of Danner _et al._ (2019) is not publically available; access must be requested from the authors.
+The LAI field validation of Danner _et al._ (2019) is not publically available; access must be requested from the authors.[18]

 ## Using ARC-VAE